-As Christians, God should be at the center of our lives, meaning that we should consider Him in everything we do.
-Now that you’ll be off to college in a couple of months, let’s see what the Bible says about furthering your education.
+As Christians, God should be at the center of our lives, meaning we should consider Him in everything we do.
+If you’ll be off to college soon, there are a few lessons that are helpful to learn before you get to campus.
+Let’s see what the Bible says about furthering your education.

 1. It’s more valuable than material things

 Proverbs 16:16 says that having wisdom and understanding is better than having silver or gold.
 Nice and expensive items can be enjoyable, but there are very few things in life that can never be taken away, will never go out of style, and that truly make you a better person.
 An education is one of those things.
 Yes, we all go to college with the intention of getting great jobs and starting successful careers, but earning a degree offers much more than financial benefits.
 It enriches your mind and opens the door to new people, places, and ways of thinking.
 Don’t focus so heavily on the monetary perks of obtaining a degree that you overlook the most significant ones.

 Related: How College Changed My Outlook on Religion